bigSMALLG1/FirstPersonCameraTutorial/README.md

 17. To do this, create another MonoBehaviour script called cameraPosition.
 Delete the start method but leave the update method.

 18. Before the update method, set a transform variable called cameraPosition.
 In the update method set the transform.position to the position of the cameraPosition.
+Then drag the cameraPosition from the hierarchy in to the Camera Position box in the Move Camera script.

 ![image](https://github.com/user-attachments/assets/17782260-ffa9-4c31-ba49-a2afc0153288)

+19. Now that the camera is complete and configured properly, move the cameraPosition game object to the desired position on the player